-The UW AIRP serves as a core laboratory for clinical and epidemiological research studies that use the following ultrasound, ECG, and tonometry techniques:
+The UW AIRP is a core laboratory for clinical and epidemiological research studies that use the following ultrasound, tonometry, and electrocardiographic research techniques, ECG, and tonometry techniques:

-- Carotid intima-media thickness (carotid IMT or CIMT)
+- Carotid artery intima-media thickness and grayscale analysis

 - 12-lead electrocardiography